Harikrishnan-web/Sem-4-AIML-Exam-notes/LAB/OS.md

 ```

 ---
-## User and Permission Management: Create and manage users and groups
+## 4A.User and Permission Management: Create and manage users and groups

 **Aim**
 To perform user and group management in Linux by creating accounts, setting passwords, managing home directories, and organizing users into groups using administrative commands.